TugboatQA/docs/examples/wordpress/index.md

 # Wordpress

-These instructions show how to configure Tugboat for a typical Wordrepss repository.
+These instructions show how to configure Tugboat for a typical Wordpress repository.
 Every site tends to have slightly different requirements, so further customization may be required, but this should get you started.

 ## Services

-In order to serve a Wordpress site, and apache webhead with PHP needs to be selected.
-Wordpress has fairly loose requirements around PHP versions, so either of these Tugboat Services should work fine.
+In order to serve a WordPress site, and apache webhead with PHP needs to be selected.
+WordPress has fairly loose requirements around PHP versions, so either of these Tugboat Services should work fine.

 * apache-php (php-5.5.9)